-DURING the six years that have elapsed since the first edition of this work was published, much has happened in Persia.
+Quring the six years that have elapsed since the first edition of this work was published, much has happened in Persia.
 Her historical soil has re-echoed, time and again, to the tramp of British, Russian, and Turkish troops, and, to some extent, she has suffered the lot of an invaded country.
 On the other hand, the Russians saved the capital and perhaps the very existence of Persia by defeating the Turks; and the overthrow of the Kashgais and other raiding tribes in the South restored some measure of security in that part of the country.
 Moreover, the belligerents greatly improved the communications, and the large sums of money spent by Great Britain and, in a lesser degree, by Russia and Germany may, to some extent, be reckoned as a set-off to the serious loss of life, stock, and crops in the Western Provinces.
 The stirring events of the Great War are now recorded, and this history is thereby brought up to date.
 But the new chapters constitute only one part of the work.
-The other has been to revise the entire text of the first edition in the light of subsequent exploration and study; the criticisms of reviewers have also been carefully considered.
-In this task I have been helped by my friends.
+The other has been to revise the entire text of the first edition in the light of subsequent exploration and study; the criticisms of reviewers have also been carefully In this task I have been helped by my friends. considered.

 Dr. G. E. Pilgrim, who has travelled in Persia and Mesopotamia, has allowed me, in the section referring to geology, to make use of his discoveries.
-Mr. H. R. Hall, who recently excavated in Mesopotamia, has also given me the benefit of his discoveries and knowledge; Messrs' G. F. Hill and A. G. Ellis have examined the periods in which they rank as leading authorities; Sir Louis Dane and Messrs.
-F. H. Brown and E. M. Eldrid have read the new chapters, and Mr. E. Edwards has helped me in more than one period.
-Indeed, every effort has been made to ensure that the second edition shall be better than the first.
+Mr. H. R. Hall, who recently excavated in Mesopotamia, has also given me the benefit of his discoveries and knowledge; Messrs.
+G. F. Hill and A. G. Ellis have examined the periods in which they certain facts more vividly than would have been possible without the special knowledge thus gained.
+I also claim to have acquired to some extent the Persian point of view.